An Enfield Walk

 This has many attractive, mainly 18th century, houses.
 Further along are Victorian buildings.

-At the end go left along Holly Walk
+At the end go left along Holly Walk and follow this round.

 Enfield County School of 1909 has Art Nouveau features.

-Go right at Church Walk.
+Past the school and churchyard go right at Church Walk.

 Enfield Grammar School occupies an Elizabethan schoolhouse with later additions.